ChrisAndreotti/react-stream-experiment/README.md

 * Authentication with [Google API](https://developers.google.com/api-client-library/javascript/reference/referencedocs) and their [OAuth 2.0 Library](https://developers.google.com/api-client-library/javascript/reference/referencedocs#authentication)
 * [Semantic UI](https://semantic-ui.com/) for CSS and component styling
 * Use of npm [json-server](https://www.npmjs.com/package/json-server) as a stub REST-ful API server for CRUD operations
+* Use of React [Portals] (https://reactjs.org/docs/portals.html) to implement a reusable modal and render a DOM node as a child outside the component hierarchy

 This project relies on [Google's API Client Library](https://developers.google.com/api-client-library/javascript/reference/referencedocs) to implement OAuth-based authentication.
 To use this app, you must supply your own OAuth Client Id (I do not provide my own).
 Below are the steps to set up a Client Id: